-There are a number of traditional properties where the original Staffordshire blue clay tiles and slate have been replaced with concrete roof tiles, with a damaging effect on the character of the conservation area.
+Compared with other conservation areas in South Derbyshire, there are quite a number of traditional properties where the original Staffordshire blue clay tiles and slate have been replaced with concrete roof tiles, with a damaging effect on the character of the conservation area.
 This applies particularly to the smaller two-storey cottages, where the roofs can easily be seen.